 Let’s see what Google delivers for this keyword.
 Use a private window for your searches otherwise Google shows your previous searches.
 This is very annoying when you are doing keyword research.

-Google has this for their first page snippet.
+Google has this for its first-page snippet.

 This interests me because the title of this post doesn’t have the words ‘ordering’ or ‘beginners’.
 I think this helps explain the low SEO difficulty score.
 A low score means less competition for this keyword.